pnnl/ripples/README.rst

 .. code-block:: shell

-   $ ./waf configure --enable-mpi build
+   $ ./waf configure --enable-mpi build_release
    # or without MPI support
-   $ ./waf configure build
+   $ ./waf configure build_release

 In the case you are a Mac OS user, you will need to install the LLVM toolchain through brew that comes with OpenMP support.
 Compiling Ripples than is as